CartoDB/documentation/app/content/carto-user-manual/maps/publishing-and-sharing-maps.md

 * **Private**: Only you can view and open it.
 * **Organization**: The map will be visible to all users in your organization.
+    * **Sharing with specific groups**: The map will be visible to only specific groups of users in your organization.
+[Read more on this option](#sharing-with-certain-groups).
 * **Public Map**: The map will be visible to anyone in the internet with the link.

 Remember that if your map is "shared" or "public" you'll need to push your changes with the "Publish Updates" button, next to the sharing button in the top-right menu.